-Failure to meet local processing requirements (see Paras.
-4.85, 4.88) Request to cure within a period of time (see Para.
-5.56) Termination (see Para.
-5.78) Remedies resulting from the exercise of grantor's remedies (see Paras.
+Failure to meet local Request to cure within a Remedies resulting from Failure to meet local processing requirements (see Paras.
+4.85, 4.88) Termination (see Para.
+5.78) the exercise of grantor's remedies (see Paras.
 4.164, 5.50) Request to cure within a period of time (see Para.
 5.56) Complaints under grievance mechanisms (see Paras.
 7.2, 7.4, 7.7) Contract farming, outgrower schemes and supply chain relations Failure to establish an outgrower scheme according to certain specifications and timelines (see Para.
 4.97) Request to cure within a period of time (see Para.
 5.56) Termination (see Para.
 5.78) Complaints under grievance mechanisms (see Paras.
 7.2, 7.4, 7.7) Subject to agreement with affected stakeholders (farmers), an increase in number of on-farm jobs to be provided to the stakeholder or their families (see Para.
 4.76) Breach of obligations in relation to outgrower schemes (e.g. quantity, quality standards and price of produce to be purchased, inputs and capacity support to be supplied to farmers and related price, credit conditions etc.) (see Paras.
 5.58, 5.60) Request to cure within a period of time (see Para.
 5.56) Termination (see Para.
 5.78) Remedies under contract farming agreements with investor (see Para.
 4.99) Remedies resulting from the exercise of grantor's remedies (see Paras 4.164, 5.50)